muratk5n/thirdwave/en/README.md

 Had nothing against JS, first thing I heard about him was before NatSec he was part of the Dems trying to push for more left-leaning policies?
-The negative he was in that Russia Russia Russia crowd pre 2020, now it looks like he was more shitlib then left, and on RU front he might given some bad advice.
+A negative, he was in that Russia Russia Russia crowd pre 2020, now it looks like he was more shitlib then left, and on RU front he might given some bad advice.